bioinform-org/biohackeu22-bioinforming-paper/paper/paper.md

 As an example, the topic "Protein structure" can have different learning outcomes according to each of the six Bloom's levels (we only show 4 levels since 5 and 6 are meant for highly specialized individuals):

 **Protein structure analysis**
-1. Name the most important structure determination methods
+1. Name the most important structure determination methods<br>
 2. Describe levels of protein structure
 3. Use structure visualization tools
 4. Compare different structure prediction methods